lucianpls/QB3/README.md

 # QB3: Fast and Efficient Image/Raster Compression

-QB3 is an extremely fast raster specific lossless compression that compresses natural images considerably better then PNG.
-QB3 works on 2D rasters of integer values, signed and unsigned, from 8 to 64bit per value.
-Multiple color bands are supported.
-Compression and decompression speed is 300MB/sec for byte data, much faster for higher byte count data types.
-QB3lib has no external dependencies, has no significant memory footprint during operation, is single thread and very low complexity.
+QB3 compresses most images better than PNG while being extremely fast.
+QB3 works on 2D rasters of signed and unsigne integer values from 8 to 64bit per value.
+Both compression and decompression speed is around 300MB/sec for color byte images, while being much faster higher bit depth types.
+The QB3 libray has no external dependencies, no significant memory footprint during operation, and is very low complexity.

 # Library
 The library, located in [QB3lib](QB3lib) provides the core QB3